palei/tronner/README.md

     print "%s said: %s" % (name, text)
 ```

-If you're expecting the variable to be something other than string, you can use the following syntax.
+If you're expecting the variable to be something other than string, you can use a variable-prefix like in the example below.

 ```python
 @app.event('ROUND_SCORE <int:score> <name>')